major macro economic indicators

 - Education level higher than the regional average

-- Capital controls, due to the lack of confidence in the Argentinian Peso and limited foreign exchange reserves
+- Capital controls and import restrictions due to the lack of confidence in public policies and the low level of foreign exchange reserves

 - Dependence on agricultural commodity prices and weather conditions